 Each year talented students visit the US to raise awareness of the challenges young people face in Winterveldt, South Africa, and to widen the circle of support for the youth of the Bokamoso Youth Centre.

-We hope to see you next year at one of the performances.
+We hope to see you at one of the performances.
 Check News & Events/Events Calendar for times and venues of performances.

 Bokamoso = Future